alisezer/my-terminal/README.md

-Tmux and Prezto Configurations
+The Terminal Trio
 ==============================

+You can use this repo to configure your ZSH Tmux and Prezto terminal.

-This is my prezto and tmux settings.
-It is based on the original [Prezto Repo](https://github.com/sorin-ionescu/prezto).
+This project is based on the original [Prezto Repo](https://github.com/sorin-ionescu/prezto).

 Installing ZSH